I’ve been meaning to spend some time playing with twitter’s API. So, I decided to build a really simple js app on top of the search api.

 we need a callback.
 Because of all that cross site scripting etc stuff, you can’t do ajax requests for data like this

-(well you can as long as you proxy it through your host somehow like
+(well you can as long as you proxy it through your host somehow like this guy ).

 So, the way to get all this stuff so it can be executable is to add a callback parameter to the request.
 It wraps the json with a function call so you can use it in a script tag.